oroinc/platform/src/Oro/Bundle/CommentBundle/Resources/doc/api/comment.md

 #### get_subresource

-Retrieve the record of the user who last updated a specific comment.
+Retrieve a record of the user who last updated a specific comment.

 #### get_relationship